UKBA Use Stop and Search Powers: Inadequate, Impractical, Short- term and Risky

 So in short, for our young gentleman late for an interview, a simple answer of “ I am a British National and now is not a good time mate!” should suffice and off to his job interview.

 The issue of Illegal Immigrants seems to always be very topical especially around election time.
 I sincerely sympathise with the frustration of trying to devise new measures to tackle the issue of immigration when continuously facing obstacles from Local courts, European courts and concerned citizens.
 This new move strategy has angered some ethnic minorities who feel targeted due to colour.
-Similar powers have historically been used by the Police to harass ethnic minorities and thus they have legitimate reason to fear this new Home Office strategy.
+Similar powers have historically been used by the Police to harass ethnic minorities and thus they have a legitimate reason to fear this new Home Office strategy.

 The problem is that those who will be stopped will be predominately those who “look like migrants” and if you have been in a city like London, you will understand the cosmopolitan composition with a lot of Black or Asian British who were born and raised in the UK.
 And though, Under the Equality Act 2010 ….IO must not stop an individual based upon their race-linked features/appearance and/or race.
 Colour can never be the basis of the IOs ‘reasonable suspicion’ that someone has committed an immigration offence.